Eluinhost/TeamspeakAuth/docs/FOLDERSTRUCTURE.md

       |-config.yml               # The config file, doesn't exist by default, needs to be created with `grunt configure`
       |-config.yml.dist          # The default config file, copy this to config.yml to manually edit
       |-routes.yml               # Stores the routes the website uses for URLs
+    |-console/
+      |-console.php              # Used to run console commands
     |-docs/                      # All these documentation files
     |-node_modules/              # Created when npm install is ran, third party node.js libraries
     |-src/                       # Stores the project's PHP code for the website to run from